MunasheMuk2/streetwear-curated/testing.md

 + ## LightHouse report

-    - Lighthouse in devtools confirmed the site has optimal perfoamce, the home page is also .
+    - Lighthouse in devtools confirmed the site has optimal perfoamce.
+See below:

   ### Home page